 As mentioned previously, after Szinnyei's death, the compilation of a current bibliography of periodicals was suspended until the 1970s, when the National Library resumed work in this area.
 Despite the fact that, at that time, bibliographers in more developed countries described only the newly-issued periodicals, their Hungarian colleagues, wishing to have a more detailed overview, prepared annotations for most Hungarian journals and newspapers issued in 1976.
 In the first volume of the Kurrens Időszaki Kiadványok Bibliográfiája (KIK), the newly-issued periodicals were summarized shortly, while those published before 1976 were described in more detail according to the requirements of the first published ISBD/S. The subsequent volumes contained the bibliographical descriptions of newly-issued periodicals and the titles of newspapers and journals printed and processed previously.

 Beginning with 1981, the previously described bibliography was formally included into the Hungarian national bibliography and appeared, as a result, under the title Magyar Nemzeti Bibliográfia.
 Időszaki Kiadványok Bibliográfiája (MNB IKB).
 Published annually at first, it appeared biannually after 1986.
 Its structure corresponded to that of its immediate predecessor, with the exception of the title entries of previously published journals and newspapers.
-From 1985 onwards, these entries also contained the subtitle, the publisher's information, the heading number of the bibliographical description printed either in the KIK or the MNB IKB, the ISSN, the OSZK call number as well as the periodical's numbering information.
+From 1985 onward, these entries also contained the subtitle, the publisher's information, the heading number of the bibliographical description printed either in the KIK or the MNB IKB, the ISSN, the OSZK call number as well as the periodical's numbering information.
 Although feedback from patrons interested in Hungarian periodicals was very positive, the potential for further improvements depended greatly on the benefits offered by information technology.
 Bibliographers at the National Library began developing the first database for periodicals in the mid-1980 and the fact that today the Hungarian national retrospective and current bibliographies as well as the national repertoire of articles are accessible online through several databases speaks of their success in this area.

 Work on the Hungarian Database of Periodicals (IKB) started in 1986, online accessibility being made available in February 1999.
-This database contains the bibliographical and cataloging information of periodicals, for which mandatory printers' copies were deposited at the National Library from 1986 until June 2003.
+This database contains the bibliographical and cataloging information of periodicals, for which mandatory printers' copies were deposited at the National Library from 1986 until June 2003, and is no longer updated.
 It does not list materials published for conferences, exhibitions and other events, which can be found in the databases for books.
 The IKB was updated retrospectively and it was continuously expanded to include entries on the following printed materials held by the National Library: general title, data and name indices, institutional reports, projects, product guides, publishers' catalogs, press reviews, prospecti on specialized literature, student journals, performance brochures and local advertisement leaflets.

 As shown here, the interface of the IKB is Hungarian.
 Diacritics are not needed.
 The database is readily searchable with both an advanced search, 'Keresés,' and a browsing capability, 'Tallózás.'
 The former is suggested only in cases when the patron has exact information on the item searched such as a combination of the following pieces of information: full title, title keywords, publisher, year of first issue, year of last issue, periodicity, editors' names, ISSN, etc. Browsing is recommended when only one piece of information from above is at hand.
 Since the advanced search and browsing functions both have a long list of search options, non-Hungarian speakers may find the use of an informatics dictionary helpful.